Uncle Ruckus

-Uncle Ruckus (born July 4, 1939) is a fictional character and the main antagonist of the American animated sitcom The Boondocks.
-Voiced by Gary Anthony Williams, he first appeared on television in the show's pilot episode on November 6, 2005.
-Created and designed by cartoonist Aaron McGruder, Ruckus gained substantial popularity after appearing in the 1996 comic strip of the same name.
+Uncle Ruckus (born July 4) is a fictional character and a frequent antagonist in the American comic strip The Boondocks and its animated sitcom adaptation.
+Created and designed by cartoonist Aaron McGruder, Ruckus is recognized as one of The Boondockss most iconic characters.

-Ruckus had a turbulent childhood being raised by his abusive father, Mr. Ruckus, whose abuse is the reason Ruckus has a mismatched left eye.
-His mother, Bunny Ruckus had an identity crisis which often led her to criticize fellow African-American people and have a high opinion of white Americans.
-After being kicked out of his home as a child, he traveled to Woodcrest where he worked 47 odd jobs.

-He embodies many old American working-class stereotypes, as he is crude, short-tempered, obese, clumsy, rule-breaking, and a jack of all trades.
-One of his most notable traits is his internalized racism; he is an outspoken white supremacist and even claims to be an Irish-American who suffers from "reverse vitiligo".
+His most notable trait is his internalized racism; he is an outspoken white supremacist and even claims to be an Irish-American who suffers from "re-vitiligo" (which, as Ruckus describes it, is "the opposite of what Michael Jackson got").
+He also embodies many old American working-class stereotypes, as he is crude, short-tempered, obese, clumsy, rule-breaking, and a jack of all trades.

-In spite of this, Ruckus maintains a close friendship with Robert Freeman and yearns for social acceptance.
-Despite the blue-collar routine of his life, he has had a number of remarkable experiences, including work as a recording artist.

 Personality

-In The Boondocks, Ruckus is portrayed as having a comical, intense hatred of anything related to African-Americans and goes out of his way to distance himself from them; especially those of older generations.
+In The Boondocks, Ruckus is portrayed as having a comical, intense hatred of anything related to African-Americans and goes out of his way to distance himself from them, especially those of older generations.
 He claims that God says the path to forgiveness for being black is to rebuke one's own race.
 He is extremely proud of the Irish ancestry he claims to have, although a DNA test showed him to be '102% African with a 2% margin of error'.

 Although Ruckus had an abusive father, the main cause of his offensive personality and hateful view of the world is his mother who loved him deeply, but suffered from an inferiority complex coupled with extreme internalized racism.
 Despite a lifetime of abuse and poor decisions, her conviction that her life would have been better had she been born white resulted in Ruckus wishing that the African-American population was still enslaved or never existed at all.
-He frequently introduces himself as "Uncle Ruckus, no relation" to indicate that he has no familial connection to the people he is addressing (and because his first name is literally Uncle).
+He frequently introduces himself as "Uncle Ruckus, no relation" to indicate that he has no familial connection to the people he is addressing.
+In the episode "The Color Ruckus", it is revealed his legal name is Uncle.

 Ruckus frequently expresses white-supremacist views and makes derogatory comments about Michael Jackson, calling him a "lucky bastard" for his skin condition, vitiligo.
-Ruckus claims to have "re-vitiligo," which he believes keeps his skin tone dark despite using a homemade ointment of bleach and sulfur, which he believes helps his condition; though its effectiveness is uncertain.
+Ruckus claims to have "re-vitiligo", which he believes keeps his skin tone dark.
+Ruckus uses a homemade ointment of bleach and sulfur, which he believes helps his condition though it is clearly ineffective.